python/cpython/Doc/library/asyncio-sync.rst

       When a task in the barrier is cancelled, two cases are possible:

-      * the task is the last waiting task, an :class:`BrokenBarrierError` exception is raised.
+      * if the task is the last waiting task, a :class:`BrokenBarrierError` exception is raised.
 The barrier is put into a broken state;

       * if the task is waiting (filling state) or blocked (draining state),